-Custom floating point (FP) formats, such as Google's bfloat16 [1] and Nvidia's TensorFloat 32 [2], are increasingly replacing IEEE 754 32-bit floating point (FP32) for DNN training.
+Custom floating point (FP) formats, such as Google's bfloat16 [21] and Nvidia's TensorFloat 32 [36], are increasingly replacing IEEE 754 32-bit floating point (FP32) for DNN training.
 These formats more efficiently fit the empirical distribution of DNN weight, data, and gradient values, leading to a smaller hardware footprint for the multiplier-accumulator (MAC) unit.
 However, these formats are still significantly more expensive to implement than fixed point (INT) formats of similar bitwidths due to mantissa alignments which are required for each floating point MAC operation.

-By comparison, Block Floating Point (BFP) [3] formats offer a middle ground between FP and INT formats, by enforcing that a group of values share a common exponent while maintaining individual mantissas.
-This constraint enables BFP to achieve higher efficiency than FP for dot product (DP) computations for multiple reasons.
-First, mantissa alignments are only required at the BFP group level as opposed to after each FP multiplication.
+By comparison, Block Floating Point (BFP) [43] formats offer a middle ground between FP and INT formats, by enforcing that a group of values share a common exponent while maintaining individual mantissas.
+This constraint enables BFP to achieve higher efficiency than FP for dot product (DP) computations for three reasons.
+First, mantissa alignments are only required on input values in each BFP group as opposed to after each FP multiplication.
 Second, there is only one exponent addition between each group as opposed to each FP multiplication.
 Therefore, performing DP computations in BFP can lead to a significant improvement in training efficiency.